 Once you’ve found a potential replacement, write your new customized bread formula at the bottom of the page.

 Step 3: Now it’s time to try the recipe.
-Just follow the instructions that came with the recipe, or the basic instructions that I gave you in 3 Simple Steps To Gluten Free Bread.
+Just follow the instructions that came with the recipe, or the basic instructions that I gave you in How To Make Gluten Free Bread.
 Take good notes while you bake.
 Treat this as an experiment and document everything accordingly – mixing times, temperature, rising times, oven temperature, baking times, etc.

 Step 4: Now your bread is done and it’s time to evaluate your results.
 Hopefully, it’s wonderful.
 But even if it’s not, finish up your notes by adding your observations of the final product.
 Did you like the taste of the bread?
 Did you like the texture?
 Did the bread rise well?
 Did the crust brown?